TOP

 • Type-length-value encodings may be recursive.
 One value can consist of one or more other values, each encoded with its own type and length.
 No maximum level of nesting is defined, so complex structures can be created.
 For more information on how tags are encoded using BER, DER, or CER, see the Basic Encoding Rules, Distinguished Encoding Rules, or Canonical Encoding Rules section.

-The following table lists the ASN.1 types and their UNIVERSAL class tags in alphabetical order:
+The following table lists the ASN.1 types and their UNIVERSAL class tags.
+You can view them by tag number or by type name:

 Specifying Tags